yousef132/library-system/README.md

 ## 1.0 Overview

-It's a hospital system for only one user (admin) , he can do the following :
+It's a library system for only one user (admin) , he can do the following :

 - [Adding a book to the system](#Adding-a-book-to-the-system) .